5 tasty Spring cocktail recipes to try during forced rhubarb season

 Method:

-Add all of the ingredients to a short glass over ice.
-Stir down and garnish with an edible flower, sweets, or a sherbet rim for a sugary finish.
+Add all of the ingredients into a short glass over ice.
+Stir down and garnish with an edible flower, sweets, or a sherbet rim for that extra sugary flavour.

 Rhubarb Fizz